 After my Virginia training, Jess and I moved to North Carolina.
 The ocean was 45 minutes away, and the Neuse River could almost be seen from our backyard.
 For $4,500, we bought a 1986 Catalina 25 with an inboard diesel, small galley, head, and room to sleep three or four.
 We owned Un Poco Amor (a little love) for three years, and kept her at one of the two Cherry Point Base marinas.
 We'd hoped to sail down the Neuse, out to the Atlantic or Pamlico Sound, and take trips to the Outer Banks, but I was gone so often that we only ended up doing day trips.

-Follow Bernadette and Douglas Bernon as they sail to Canada, Mexico, Central America, South America, and the Bahamas
+Follow the Bernon's as they sail to Mexico, Central America, South America, and the Bahamas

 A son pays homage to the man who quietly instilled his love of the water

 Read about the many great programs around the country that match boaters with veterans who’d love the opportunity to get out on the water for a day.

 To show our gratitude to American men and women currently serving in the United States military, BoatUS now offers all active-duty personnel discounted membership dues of $15, as well as 10 percent off unlimited towing services from TowBoatUS and BoatUS Vessel Assist.
 To take advantage of this offer please call 800-395-2628 mentioning GA20000P.

 BoatUS Magazine Is A Benefit Of BoatUS Membership